 Todd Andrews, Chair

-Melinda is a graduate of Wittenberg College where she was a first-team Academic All-America honors in basketball and went on to plan on the 1983-84 Athletes in Action (AIA) touring team.
-Melinda received her Master of Arts in Counseling Psychology from Trinity International University in 1985 and practiced individual, family, and marriage counseling in a variety of settings: community health, church, private practice.
+Melinda is a graduate of Wittenberg College where she was a first-team Academic All-America honors in basketball and went on to play on the 1983-84 Athletes in Action (AIA) touring team.
+Melinda received her Master of Arts in Counseling Psychology from Trinity International University in 1985 and practiced individual, family, and marriage counseling in a variety of settings: community health, church, and private practice.
 Melinda lived in St. Petersburg from 1992 -2002 with her husband, Mark, where she co-founded The Harbor with Alex Krutov in 2001 and served as its Executive Director until 2015.
 The Harbor was the first transitional care program of its kind in St. Petersburg and the second in Russia.
 Melinda completed TBRI (Trust Based Relational Intervention) Educator Training.
 She now trains and consults on trauma informed therapy and The Harbor model of residential care with those working with orphans or foster kids in any capacity.
 Her training of TBRI principles has been enthusiastically received in Russia, Ukraine, Mexico, Bolivia, and the U.S.

 Founder of Urban Ventures Leadership Foundation, Art has 45 years of experience working with youth, facilitating community development, and forming collaboratives and networks, including Twin Cities Urban Resources Network (TURN).
 Since 1958, when he served as the West Metro Area Director of Young Life International, and at Park Avenue United Methodist Church as the Youth/Community Director, Mr. Erickson has empowered Minneapolis communities by dedicating himself to the education, independence and success of at-risk youth in urban communities.
 In 1993, Art co-founded Urban Ventures Leadership Foundation.
 In 2019 Art co-founded StudiOne-Eighty and now is its executive director.